 In December 2020, the EBA has updated the mapping of quantitative disclosure data and supervisory reporting, which aims at facilitating institutions' compliance and improving the consistency and quality of the information disclosed.
-The EBA also published a file summarising the frequency at which each type of institution should disclose each template and table, in accordance with the CRR 2.
+The EBA also published the frequency at which each type of institution should disclose each template and table, in accordance with the CRR 2.